xmlking/angular-webstorm-project-setup/README.md

 ####Other grunt commands
     1. grunt bower-install      # To reference new js, css files in index.html
 	2. grunt test               # Test your app
-	3. grunt server             # Preview your app
+	3. grunt serve              # Preview your app
 	4. grunt                  	# Build the application for deployment

 ####Other yo commands